-These Carrot Cake Donuts are moist, spiced, and have that perfect zingy sweetness from their unique goat cheese glaze.
-Easy to make, in under 30 mins!
+These carrot cake donuts are moist, perfectly spiced and have a zingy sweetness from their unique goat cheese glaze.
+They're easy to make, in under 30 mins!

 If you’re wondering what to bring to your best friends baby shower, sisters wedding shower, or mother’s day brunch, I have a feeling these Carrot Cake Donuts will do the trick!